The Fatal Five

 You can be breath tested at any time, if you cannot provide a breath test, a blood test will be offered as an alternative.

-Morning After Drinking:
+The Morning After Drinking

-Be cautious the morning after drinking, as it can take much longer than expected for alcohol to leave your body.
 On average, it takes roughly an hour to process a unit of alcohol, but this can vary based on numerous factors, including your body weight, metabolism, and the amount of food you have eaten.
-It is a common misconception that drinking water, coffee, or taking a shower can speed up the process.
+It is a common misconception that drinking water, coffee, or eating a big meal can speed up the process.

 Importance of Wearing Seatbelts: